sbhTWR/sbhtwr.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD student at University of Washington | prev: Microsoft Research India
+subtitle: "PhD student at University of Washington | prev: Microsoft Research India"

 profile:
   align: right